 Bar and Court Admissions

-- Representing a large CBD manufacturer in multimillion-dollar commercial litigation involving breach of contract issues.
+- Favorably resolved multimillion-dollar commercial litigation involving breach of contract issues for a CBD manufacturer.

 - Recovered all funds claimed in a breach of contract dispute between two Fortune 20 companies.